-Have you just opened your credit card statement and are surprised at the balance $2566.41 cents?
-Or maybe it’s even higher than that and you have no idea how you will pay if off before your summer vacation down payment is due.
-Although, I am never in favor of paying credit card interest, I know sometimes it is unavoidable if your car breaks down or if you already have a balance you simply cannot pay off in one lump sum.
+Have you just opened your credit card statement and are surprised at the balance $3566.41 cents?
+Or maybe it’s even higher than that and you have no idea how you will pay if off before your summer vacation.
+Don’t you want to feel financially liberated in the new year?

 Here are some quick tips on how to pay off your Christmas debt to help you sleep at night.

 Take back anything that you regret buying.
 If your husband wanted a tool set and it set you back hundreds of dollars and he isn’t happy with it anyway, take it back and get him one tool he really wanted that cost one-quarter of the cost of the tool set.
 If your husband got you diamond earrings on a last-minute whim, take them back and get a pair of silver earrings.
 I know this is hard but, if you can’t afford them, take them back.
 You’ll feel better when your credit card statement is back at zero!

 Reduce, if not eliminate, eating and drinking out!
 Starbucks is included!
 If you are spending $4 on a cup of coffee three times per week, that is nearly $50 a month you can put toward paying off debt!
 Ordering take out adds up as well.
 You may be spending hundreds of dollars a month collectively in fast food, coffee, lunch, dinner, and snacks!
 Put the money you would have spent in an envelope labeled “Christmas debt” and send it to the credit card company.